josdemmers/Diablo4Companion/README.md

 1. Select the preset matching your resolution.
 See [wiki](https://github.com/josdemmers/Diablo4Companion/wiki/How-to-create-a-new-System-Preset) to create your own.
 2. Toggle debug mode on/off.
 Should remain off.
 Allows you to use screenshots instead of running Diablo to do some testing.
+3. The download manager can be use to download community created system presets.
+If your language or resolution is missing please send them to me and I'll add them to the list.

 ## Troubleshooting